Ayaya-Team/Ayaya-Misc/README.md

 Under the [Configs](https://github.com/Ayaya-Team/Ayaya-Misc/tree/main/Configs) folder you can find the needed configuration templates for the bot:
 - The config.json file provides the more basic configurations.
 You must provide the id of the bot account, the token, the database connection url, user and password and a list of ids from users you trust with instance owner permissions.
 The database url for a local PostgreSQL database should look like `jdbc:postgresql://localhost/db_name`.
 - The ayaya.sql file is a complete example dump of a PostgreSQL database.
-This can be imported to any PostgreSQL database with UTF-8 encoding.
+This can be imported to any PostgreSQL database with UTF-8 encoding that is owned by a `ayaya` user.
 Note that this database is also meant to store all the custom regional indicator emotes.

 Under the [Emotes](https://github.com/Ayaya-Team/Ayaya-Misc/tree/main/Emotes) folder you can find all the emotes used by the original instance of the bot.
 Note that if you want to use them, you need to add them to a server or possibly split them between multiple servers the bot has access to.